• Skip to main content

 4. Finely dice 3 cloves of garlic and set aside in a ramekin.

-5. Put carrots in a med sauté pan with a drizzle of olive oil, and a pinch of salt and pepper to taste.
+5. Put carrots in a med sauté pan with a drizzle of olive oil, and a little salt and pepper to taste.
 You want to cook these first because they take longer than the zucchini and onion.
 Give the carrots a toss around the pan then cook the carrots – COVERED – on low heat for five minutes.
 Stir a couple of times.
 Remove from heat and leave covered another 3-5 minutes then remove the lid and leave the carrots in that pan.

 6. Cut three inches of ginger from a root.
-Slice the skin off the sides using your knife and grate it using a microplane tool.
+Slice the skin off the sides using your knife (or peeler) and grate it using a microplane tool.
 If you don’t have that just use a knife and finely chop it.

 7. Chop your bacon into bite-sized pieces.